Kealiʻi Reichel

-Kealii (pronounced Keh-ah-LEE-ee) Reichel was born and raised on the island of Maui.
-Reichel grew up in the town of Lahaina where he attended Lahainaluna High School, however he spent weekends and summers with his maternal grandmother in the plantation town of Pāʻia.
+Reichel was born and raised on the island of Maui.
+He grew up in the town of Lahaina where he attended Lahainaluna High School, however he spent weekends and summers with his maternal grandmother in the plantation town of Pāʻia.
 At the age of 24, Reichel was convicted of theft, and was sentenced to community service, which involved a study of Hawaiian culture.
 This marked a turning point in his life, as he decided to devote the rest of his life to the study and promotion of Hawaiian culture.

 Reichel was one of the founding directors for Punana Leo O Maui, a Hawaiian language immersion pre-school.
-He has taught Hawaiian culture and language at the University of Hawaiʻi's, Maui Community College, and he was the Cultural Resource Specialist and curator at the Bailey House Museum in Wailuku.
+He has taught Hawaiian culture and language at the University of Hawaiʻi's Maui Community College, and he was the Cultural Resource Specialist and curator at the Bailey House Museum in Wailuku.